Goldweavers/bose_qc35-ubuntu/README.md

 sudo rm /var/lib/gdm3/.config/systemd/user/sockets.target.wants/pulseaudio.socket
 ```

-## 4) Use hot-plugged devices like Bluetooth or USB automatically
+## 4) Optional: Use hot-plugged devices like Bluetooth or USB automatically

+This step aim to enable your headphone to auto-connect to your computer when you start it.

 For Auto-connect A2DP, edit this file:
 ```bash